Miroslifea/ClearCodeExtension/README.md

 ## Known Issues

-It's probaly doesn't work whits declaration like `int * name` or `int name[]`.
+It's probaly doesn't work with declaration like `int * name` or `int name[]`.
 And it's doesn't work with custom type.

 ## Release Notes